 - Physical access (badge systems, alarm codes, keys)

-The federal Computer Fraud and Abuse Act (18 U.S.C. § 1030) provides employers with a civil cause of action against anyone who accesses a “protected computer” without authorization or exceeds authorized access.
+The federal Computer Fraud and Abuse Act (18 U.S.C. § 1030) provides a civil cause of action against anyone who accesses a protected computer without authorization or exceeds authorized access.
+After the Supreme Court’s 2021 decision in Van Buren v.
+United States, if a former employee accesses systems after authorization has been revoked, that access is “without authorization” and may violate the CFAA.
+But if credentials were never revoked, the CFAA claim is significantly weaker.

 When a key employee departs–particularly one with access to clients, trade secrets, or sensitive systems–take these steps:

-Immediate (Day of Departure)
+Immediate (day of departure):

 - Revoke all system and facility access